DannieBGoode/opensx70/_posts/2019/02/2019-02-19-Analogueworks.md

 I never cease to amaze at the ideas people bring to project.
 All sorts of ideas...

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2019/02/santi-2.jpg)
+(shot with openSX70 prototype#7 and MiNT electronic flashbar, the best modern accessory for the SX70)

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2019/02/santi-1.jpg)